A QUALITY OF LIFE ENHANCEMENT MISSION:

 Did you know that in North America 1.5% to 2% of the population over 60 years old will suffer from Parkinson’s Disease?
 More than Multiple Sclerosis, Muscular Dystrophy, and ALS combined?
 The South Georgian Bay (SGB) population is growing rapidly and its demographics are aging as it grows.
 In this decade, Persons with Parkinson’s (PWP) in SGB will at least double!

-The team at the Collingwood Squash & Fitness Centre embraced the Challenge.
-Larry Hall became the Co-Chair of Living Better with PWP Jim Karn and The Centre provided facilities, personal trainers and program development and financial management advice.
-The first challenge was raising $35,000 to run a pilot Sensory Attention Focused Exercise (SAFEx) fitness program – the first run outside of a clinical setting (Laurier University’s Movement Disorders and Rehabilitation Centre).
-In the Fall of 2019, fifteen people with Parkinson’s participated at The Centre in a 13 week / 3x per week PD specific fitness program.
 Clinical trials have proven that PD SAFEx participants, whether or not they are using Parkinson’s drugs, have reduced the symptoms and slowed the progression beyond traditional drug therapy and other exercise options.
-Results proved to be outstanding and helped demonstrate to Living Better the efficacy of a fitness approach to improve quality of life for PWP.
+Results proved to be outstanding and helped demonstrate the efficacy of a fitness approach to improve quality of life for people with Parkinson’s.

 Plan to order Every Victory Counts “Essential Information and Inspiration for a Lifetime of Wellness with Parkinson’s Disease.”